-LIBS 101 Introduction to academic research and information literacy skills 1 sem. hr.Main topics include library resources, research tools, creating effective search phrases and research questions, plagiarism prevention, copyright and an overview of the research process.
+LIBS 101 Introduction to academic research and information literacy skills Main topics include library resources, research tools, creating effective search phrases and research questions, plagiarism prevention, copyright and an overview of the research process.
 Course will also emphasize digital literacy concepts.
+LIBS 201 Introduction to academic research and writing Introduction to Academic Research and Writing.
+Students will learn how to conduct quality research, utilize a variety of research strategies and academic writing technique, and participate in the research process.
+3 sem. hrs.

+Briar Cliff University Catalog

+Management Information Systems

+Minor

-Management Information Systems Minor The minor in Management Information Systems (MIS) combines the areas of business and computer science to educate individuals in the effective and efficient handling of one of the most important organizational resources to +managers: information.
+The minor in Management Information Systems (MIS) combines the areas of business and computer science to educate individuals in the effective and efficient handling of one of the most important organizational resources to +managers: information.
 MIS is the science of taking data, processing it, and transforming it into meaningful information that can be understood by an organization.

 The courses in Management Information Systems are designed to help decision makers understand how information can be used to improve managerial decisions.
 An informative systems professional should possess a good understanding of technology, as well as a broad knowledge of management functions.

 Upon graduation, students minoring in Management Information Systems will be able to explain the basic concepts of information systems, describe the systems development process, explain the basic concepts of data communications and networking, demonstrate fluency in at least one programming language and be acquainted with several more, explain basic concepts of object-oriented programming, and explain the basic von Neumann computer architecture.

+Minor

-Minor Requirements: Required MIS 220, MIS 321, MIS 322, CSCI 201, MATH 200, and one course from the following: ACCT 350, BUAD 350, CSCI 345, or an information systems course taught in a given discipline.
-Faculty Mr. Mark Rossi JD, Professor of Business Administration and Chairperson Management Information Systems Courses (MIS) MIS 220 Microcomputer Applications for Business 3 sem. hrs.
+Requirements: Required MIS 220, MIS 321, MIS 322, CSCI 201, MATH 200, and one course from the following: ACCT 350, BUAD 350, CSCI 345, or an information systems course taught in a given discipline.

+Faculty

+Mr. Mark Rossi JD, Professor of Business Administration and Chairperson

+Management Information Systems Courses (MIS)

+MIS 220 Microcomputer Applications for Business

+MIS 321 Management Information Systems

+MIS 322 System Analysis and Design

+On-the-job experience at a local business.

+Prerequisite: MIS 321

+MIS 390, 490 Internships

+development and implementation of information systems.
+Prerequisite: MIS 220 or permission of instructor

+Prerequisite: Senior status and the consent of the department

 A course designed to familiarize the student with the fundamentals of computers, computer nomenclature, applications, mobile devices, productivity tools and the Internet.
 The student will develop the skills necessary to use microcomputers for solving problems by using various software packages (word processing, spreadsheet, database, presentation).
 Other topics include computer hardware, security and safety precautions, communications and networking, operating system, and applications software.

+managerial perspective.
+Additionally, technology such as e-commerce and enterprise system platforms will be analyzed to enhance collaboration and teamwork, supply chain management and support key business processes.
+Other topics include information systems security, telecommunication systems, and the

+A course designed to study the analysis, design and management of information systems and capabilities using the Systems Development Life-Cycle approach and other methodologies.
+Additional topics include systems integration, operations and maintenance, performance analysis, compatibility and implementation issues.

 • Fall, Spring

-MIS 321 Management Information Systems

 3 sem. hrs.

-A course designed to explore information systems and how technology supports businesses from a managerial perspective.
-Additionally, technology such as e-commerce and enterprise system platforms will be analyzed to enhance collaboration and teamwork, supply chain management and support key business processes.
-Other topics include information systems security, telecommunication systems, and the development and implementation of information systems.
+A course designed to explore information systems and how technology supports businesses from a

-Prerequisite: MIS 220 or permission of instructor

 • Fall

-MIS 322 System Analysis and Design

 3 sem. hrs.

-A course designed to study the analysis, design and management of information systems and capabilities using the Systems Development Life-Cycle approach and other methodologies.
-Additional topics include systems integration, operations and maintenance, performance analysis, compatibility and implementation issues.

-Prerequisite: MIS 321

-• Spring (odd year)

-MIS 390, 490 Internships

-3 sem. hrs. each

-On-the-job experience at a local business.

-Prerequisite: Senior status and the consent of the department

-MIS 375, 475 Independent Study

-With department approval.